- Reviewed: 22 December 2023, 10:03 NZDT

 Related news features

-There is high risk to your security in the southernmost provinces of Narathiwat, Yala, Pattani and Songkhla because of ongoing politically-motivated and criminal violence, which occurs on an almost daily basis.
-We advise against all tourist and other non-essential travel to these provinces.
-The Thai Government has warned tourists not to travel to these areas.
+Do not travel to the southernmost provinces along the Thailand-Malaysia border, including Narathiwat, Yala, Pattani and Southern Songkhla due to ongoing politically-motivated and criminal violence, which occurs on an almost daily basis.
+The Thai Government has warned tourists not to travel to these areas (level 4 of 4).

-There is some risk to your security elsewhere in Thailand due to the threat from terrorism and potential for violent civil unrest and we advise caution.View Larger Map Close/Open map
+Exercise increased caution elsewhere in Thailand due to the potential for civil unrest and threat of terrorism (level 2 of 4).View Larger Map Close/Open map

 Political Tension/Civil unrest